Expert Fitness Tips & Science

 Published: February 2026 | Reading Time: 6 min

 The concept of "fasted cardio"—performing aerobic exercise after not eating for 8 to 12 hours—has been a staple in the bodybuilding community for decades.
 Proponents claim that because your insulin levels are low and your glycogen stores are slightly depleted, your body is forced to mobilize fat for fuel.
-But does the science actually support this for the average person?

 The Physiology of Fat Oxidation